siqiang-ng/tp/docs/DeveloperGuide.md

 **Value propositions**:

 * Manages contacts faster than a typical mouse/GUI driven app.
-* Sorts contacts based on the different module tags.
+* Sorts contacts based on the different tags.
 * Allows convenient search for project mates / friends taking the same module.
 * Allows convenient search for the link for team meeting.
 * Allows the addition of tasks to track the task progress.